ActiveLogin/ActiveLogin.Authentication/docs/bankid.md

 builder.UseAuthRequestUserDataResolver<BankIdAuthRequestDynamicUserDataResolver>();
 ```

+### Transform claims

+BankID contains a collection of claims which are transformed with 'BankIdDefaultClaimsTransformer'.
+There you are able to add, remove or change claims.
+You are also able to create your own transformer by inheriting it from the interface 'IBankIdClaimsTransformer'.

 ### Custom QR code generation

 By default the `ActiveLogin.Authentication.BankId.AspNetCore.Qr` package is needed to generate QR codes using the `UseQrCoderQrCodeGenerator` extension method.